 8.81.80 Course Jurisdiction.
 The content, textbook, over-all conduct and method of presentation of single section courses shall be the responsibility of the instructor.
 The administration of multi-section courses shall be determined by departments.
-Modifications that significantly change a course (e.g. lecture to online offering, lecture & lab to lecture) require approval through the proper curricular channels (e.g. college curriculum committees) to the Curricular Affairs Committee to the Faculty Senate. #06-07-33
+Modifications that significantly change a course (e.g. lecture to online offering, lecture and lab to lecture) require approval through the proper curricular channels (e.g. college curriculum committees) to the Curricular Affairs Committee and/or the Graduate Council, and the Faculty Senate. #06-07--33